L4w1i3t/Alter-Ego-AI/README.md

 ## Tutorials and Additional Resources

-There will eventually be detailed tutorials on setting up API keys, loading and training voice models, and fine-tuning the system’s performance.
-In future updates, I'll provide step-by-step guides and additional resources to help you get the most out of ALTER EGO.
+There will eventually be detailed tutorials on setting up API keys, loading and training voice models, and fine-tuning the system's performance.
+In future updates, I'll provide step-by-step guides for maximizing ALTER EGO's capabilities.

 ---